-{NOTE: Registered Student Trainee: The New York State Department of Health MANDATES that regardless of the state in which you wish to practice, you must register with its Department as a student trainee so that you may participate in Clinical Embalming.
+{NOTE: Registered Student Trainee: The New York State Department of Health MANDATES that regardless of the state in which you wish to practice, you must register with its Department as a student trainee, upon entering the funeral program, so that you may participate in Clinical Embalming.
 A money order must be made payable to the New York State Department of Health in the amount of \$50.00.

 (This fee is subject to change).
-All campus and online students MUST complete this process within 10 days of the start of your first semester.
+All campus and online students MUST complete this process.
 Failure to comply with this requirement WILL result in your suspension from all classes.

-Practice NBE Exam \$120.00 International Conference of Funeral Service

-Examining Boards Fee
+Practice NBE Exam \$120.00 International Conference of Funeral Service Examining Boards Fee